Taxation and Basic Income

 Will additional taxation be necessary and how will this be raised?

-To a large extent, a modest Basic Income is self-funding but a small amount of additional taxation may be necessary.
+To a large extent, a modest Basic Income will become self-sustaining over time but some additional taxation may be necessary to start or sustain the scheme.

 -